gabrielmougard/1interviewparjour/README.md

 ## Why Prometheus+Grafana ?

 I like to keep all my metrics centralized.
 Everything, from the containers CPU usage to the number of mails sent is persisted and plotted here.
+We use the Prometheus server to scrap the application endpoint (`/api/v1/observability/metrics`) and we also use a Prometheus Node-exporter service to collect node metrics (CPU%, RAM usage, etc...)

 ## Why Vault ?

 I like to keep all my secrets in one place.
 Every sensitive data is stored in Vault which is configured to use S3 as its storage engine.
+The vault server is launched as a **systemd** task.
 The data can either be accessed using `AppRole` authentication (for the apps) or with `Token/MasterKeys` (for root ops) or classical `Userpass` authentication when managing the secrets in the UI at vault.1interviewparjour.com

 ## Using the Hashicorp Vault API Client (HVAC)